Dylan-JD/Trojanmap/REPORT.md

 5) calculate the distance between this node and its parent node, then add the distance between its' parents and start point to get the new distance.
 6) For memo d
     -- if this key isn't initialized, use this distance to initialiaze.
-    -- if this key is initialized
+    -- if this key is initialized.
         --- check if the new distance is less than the record, update it use new distance.
         --- if not, keep the record.
 7) find the node in unvisited map that has shortest distance between start point and itself.